 child-friendly Bible with lots of pictures.
 Or, while you read, have

 the children pantomime the story.
 Choose one child to be Moses and

 another to be Aaron.
 Use a tabletop for the top of Mount Sinai.

-Click here to get a skit
+Click here to sample a skit

-to coordinate with this lesson.
+that coordinates with this lesson.

 The first commandment is:

 Have no other gods.
 Exodus 20:3.

 love by knowing that God is the only true God.
 He is the one who